scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-5.5/upgrade-guide-from-5.4-to-5.5-generic.rst

   for suspending ScyllaDB Manager (only available for ScyllaDB Enterprise) scheduled or running repairs.
 * Not to apply schema changes.

+**After** the upgrade, you may need to :ref:`verify <validate-raft-setup-enabled-default>` that Raft was successfully initiated in your cluster.
+This step only applies if you manually disabled the ``consistent_cluster_management`` option before upgrading to version 5.4.

 Upgrade Steps
 =============